imagej/imagej.github.io/pages/Fiji.md

 Fiji builds on top of the [ImageJ2](ImageJ2 "wikilink") core, which is licensed under the permissive [BSD 2-Clause license](BSD "wikilink").

-Plugins and other components have {% include github content='TODO' %} .
+Plugins and other components have {% include github repo='fiji' path='LICENSES' label='their' %} .

 See the [Licensing](Licensing "wikilink") page for details.